All Episodes

 And according to Obama's guy, the poor will not get health care unless your wealth is taken and redistributed.

-The new administrator of Medicare and Medicaid, that's how we're gonna pay for the poor's health care, take your money away from and mine.
+The new administrator of Medicare and Medicaid, that's how we're going to pay for the poor's health care is take your money away from and mine to everybody else's.

 I, of course, was not there.